decor-discord/.github/PRIVACY.md

 Your Discord user display name (if not applicable, username), and avatar are collected when you create a avatar decoration.

+Decorations you create are collected when you create them.

 ### How we use data
 Your Discord user ID is used to save your permissions, selected avatar decoration, and to link avatar decorations created by you to you.